shntnu/neusis/docs/modify_home.md

 Instead you can use `home-manager` to iteratively modify your `home.nix` and rebuild locally to see the changes.

 To enable this, you will first need to make an entry in `neusis/flake.nix` allowing you access to `home-manger`.
-Copy-pase one of the entries already there, and replace the necessary parts specific to your `<username>` and `<machine>`.
+Copy-paste one of the entries already there, under `homeConfigurations`, and replace the necessary parts specific to your `<username>` and `<machine>`.
 A standard entry will look like this:

 ```